abrady/Vulk/README.md

 * let's just add the Color gbuf attachment and handle it special
 * we need to make the framebuffers...

+## 8/22

+let's see how far we get.
+I'd like to be confident the renderpass can be made properly, then we'll check the other stuff - DONE!

+TODO:

+* I'm definitely not passing in the inputs properly: VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT

 ## 8/11/24

 ### Summary of how multi-subpasses work